Emergency Operations Center, 9-1-1 Dispatch

 The Citrus County Sheriff's Office PSAP or Public Safety Answering Point handles all 9-1-1 calls within Citrus County’s jurisdictional boundaries including the incorporated cities of Crystal River and Inverness.
-Whether you need Police, Fire or Medical, we are a consolidated center handling all emergency services.
-In 2014, the 9-1-1 center handled nearly 82,000 9-1-1 calls.
+Whether you need Law Enforcement, Medical, or Fire Services, we are a consolidated center handling all emergency services.
+In 2018, 9-1-1 center received 85,684 incoming 9-1-1 emergency calls.
 The Communications Center is staffed 24 hours a day, 7 days a week and is located in Lecanto at the Emergency Operations Center.

 Our trained and dedicated staff is certified in Medical and Police Dispatch through the International Academies of Emergency Dispatch (IAED) and must maintain proficiency throughout their certification cycle.
 Our 9-1-1 center is also accredited through the IAED and the Commission on Law Enforcement Accreditation (CALEA).